 The Kitchen Display Systems (KDS) is an ordering and information system display in the kitchen backend to improve restaurant efficiency.
 It is essentially a digital KOT system.
 As soon as the order is placed into the POS, it is instantly reflected in the KDS in the kitchen.
 Any special request by the customer is also visible to the kitchen staff, which otherwise could have been miscommunicated by the server.

 The KDS reflects the order status and also the time to prepare the item.
 This would help you analyze the time taken to prepare a particular item and further take steps to optimize it.

 Read in detail how Kitchen Display Systems benefit the restaurant order preparation process.

 The importance of inventory control in restaurants is immense, but sadly, is also one of the most unoptimized areas in the restaurant business.
 Considering that managing your stock is a pretty labor-intensive task, it is best to automate the operations with the help of a POS integrated inventory management system.

 Managing your inventory through your POS software will even give you insights into your customer behavior, enabling you to streamline other restaurant management process.

-Here is how a restaurant POS software with the inventory management module will help you in restaurant management.
+Here is how a restaurant POS software benefits your restaurant with its inventory management feature.

 (i) Managing the Stock